 - Congenital conditions: e.g. ductal plate abnormalities, microvascular dysplasia.

 - Toxic: Drugs, chemicals, plants.
 These can cause very high enzyme activity if associated with diffuse necrosis.
 Copper can accumulate in the liver of dogs due to congenital defects in copper metabolism (e.g. Bedlington terrier due to defects in copper metabolism domain containing 1 [COMMD1, Forman et al 2005]) or ATPB7 [Coronado et al 2008] genes) or excess copper in diet with a genetic breed disposition (e.g. Labrador retrievers [Dirksen et al 2017]).
 Labrador retrievers with copper toxicity frequently have high ALT activity (with fewer dogs having increased ALP activity).
 Some dogs develop acquired Fanconi syndrome (proximal tubular dysfunction) (Langlois et al 2013).
+There has been one report of a cat with copper toxicity due to an inherited defect in the ATPB7 gene (Asada et al 2019).

 - Neoplasia: Hepatocellular and bile duct carcinomas, metastatic neoplasia.
 Variable (even no) increases are possible depending on the extent of active hepatocellular injury.